 Now, many companies organise themselves by type of activity such as marketing, finance, operations and IT.
 Each "function" of the business will therefore consist of a range of activities from innovation to commodity.
 Ideally when you outsource a "function", you want to outsource those activities which are well defined and common in your industry i.e. the commodities, see figure 2.

 Figure 2 - Focus of outsourcing

 Such activities are more likely to be suitable for economies of scale, standards and an ecosystem of providers.
 This is where outsourcing can work and for a business consumer this roughly translates to lower prices, reliability, increases in speed and potential for portability in a competitive market.

 However if you outsource a function of the business, such as marketing or finance or IT, then along with the commodity like activities you will be outsourcing some innovative and transient activities - see figure 3.
 For such activities there will be no economies of scale, standards or an ecosystem of providers.

 Figure 3 - Additional activities lost in outsourcing

 The net result of such an outsourcing would be a loss of innovative activities, potential future profits, capability and talent.
-Furthermore such outsourced activities are unlikely to show any economies of scale and are more likely to result in lock-in.
+Furthermore such outsourced activities are unlikely to show any economies of scale and are more likely to result in lock-in and cost overruns.

 Outsourcing is a sensible approach for commodity-like activities, for all others, buyer beware.
 If you are intending to outsource a function of the company, then ideally you should only be outsourcing those commodity activities, and ideally to multiple service providers.

 I mention this because the same conversation came up again recently.
-I was a little bit harsh in my response by making numerous references to the Golgafrinchan B Ark and why management consultants (of which I'm one) were included.
+I was a little bit harsh in my response by making numerous references to the Golgafrinchan B Ark and why management consultants were included.